yukikongju/yukikongju.github.io/_posts/2020-05-23-cs-curriculum.md

 **Theory of Computation**

+The course on Computation theory has 3 parts:

+- Part I: Automatas and Languages
+  + What are the closure properties of regular and context free languages
+  + How can we prove that a langage is REG/CFL or not
+- Part II: Computatibility Theory
+  + Church-Turing Thesis: lambda calculus, turing machine and while programs are equivalent
+  + How can we prove that a language is decidable/recognizable or not
+- Part III: Complexity Theory
+  + Time Complexity: What makes a problem P, NP, NP-complete
+  + Space Complexity: What makes a problem, PSPACE, PSPACE-complete, L, NL, NL-complete
+  + Intractability:

 I think Michael Sipser in the man when it comes to theory of computation.
 His [MIT 18.404 - Theory of Computation](https://ocw.mit.edu/courses/mathematics/18-404j-theory-of-computation-fall-2020/index.htm) lectures and his book [Michael Sipser - Introduction to the Theory of Computation](https://www.mog.dog/files/SP2019/Sipser_Introduction.to.the.Theory.of.Computation.3E.pdf)